person clicking Apple Watch smartwatch

 Originally from Canada, Sascha has lived in several countries and now resides in the UK with her husband and their two children, where they enjoy spending active time outdoors.
 She sees healthspan as the roadmap for people to achieve their individual personal best.

 is a longevity activist, nominally retired from a biomedical engineering career.
-A chance epiphany in 2020 (based upon work from the Condoy Lab at UC Berkeley) that pre-adult pro-longevity interventions were being largely ignored stimulated further investigation.
+Study of work from the Conboy Lab at UC Berkeley led to a realization that important pre-adult health and longevity interventions were being under-appreciated.

-Initial findings grew into an ever-growing essay.
-Support from many sides kept the flame alive, especially the assertive voluntary involvement by Sascha, Tamara and Emma.
-Born of Canadian parents, Walt spent the majority of his “pre-adult” life in the lovely Finger Lakes district of New York, moving to California after college, mostly due to poor prospects close to home.
+Additional investigation massively confirmed the initial finding, leading to a huge and ever-growing collection of proven and prospective interventions.
+Support from many sides kept the flame alive, especially the assertive voluntary involvement by Sascha and Tamara.
+Born of Canadian parents, he spent the majority of his “pre-adult” life in the lovely Finger Lakes district of New York, settling in California after college.

-Residing in San Mateo with his wife, their suburban yard is overflowing with unusual fruit trees and loud chickens.
-He views unlimited vitality as the most important humanitarian cause, and dreams of a kaleidoscope of new careers if we can kick age-related degeneration.
+Walt resides in suburban San Mateo with Nancy, with whom he shared the raising of eight kids (mostly foster children).
+Their yard overflows with unusual fruit trees and loud chickens.
+He views unlimited vitality as the most important humanitarian cause, and dreams of a kaleidoscope of new careers if age-related degeneration and the cycle of pain and hatred it engenders are overcome.

 is a global leader in medical futurism and longevity medicine, with over a decade of expertise in biogerontology, functional and molecular medicine, and healthcare innovation across Africa and beyond.
 She serves as Chief Science and Research Officer for Afrolongevity, where she collaborates with international experts like Dr Aubrey de Grey and Prof Evelyn Bischof, and sits on the ILA Medical Scientific Board.